Varaunevik/Born2BeRoot/README.md

 # Born2beRoot

-*The main goal for this project is to create a virtual machine using “Virtual Box”.*
+*The main goal for this project is to create a virtual machine using “VMware fusion”.*

 ## Okay, but what even is a virtual machine??